Kenneth Darling: Military career

 Upon being sent to England, Kenneth Darling was educated at Eton College and the Royal Military College, Sandhurst, where he was commissioned as a second lieutenant into the Royal Fusiliers on 29 August 1929.
 He served with the 2nd Battalion of his regiment, in the United Kingdom, before serving with the 1st Battalion in India for eight years, from 1930 to 1938.
 He was promoted to lieutenant on 29 August 1932, and captain on 1 August 1938.

 Field Marshal Montgomery and senior officers of the 6th Airborne Division in the Ardennes, January 1945.
 Stood first on the left in the third row is Lieutenant Colonel Kenneth Darling.

 Soon after the outbreak of World War II in September 1939 Darling returned to the United Kingdom where, from January−April 1940 he attended the Staff College, Camberley as a student, and after graduating he was made a brigade major with the 1st London Brigade, part of the 1st London Division.
 Serving briefly as a General Staff Officer Grade 2 (GSO2) at the War Office, he was an instructor at the Senior Officers' School, Wiltshire, from January−October 1941, before returning to the War Office for eight months as GSO1 Military Training.
 From June 1942 he was Commanding Officer (CO) of the 11th Battalion, Royal Fusiliers.
 He commanded the battalion, a second line Territorial Army which formed part of the 140th Brigade, itself part of the 47th (London) Infantry Division.

-He served in North West Europe during 1944 and 1945 and was awarded the Distinguished Service Order on 7 June 1945 while serving with the 12th (Yorkshire) Parachute Battalion, initially as its second-in-command and then as its commanding officer.
+He served in North West Europe during 1944 and 1945 and was appointed a Companion of the Distinguished Service Order on 7 June 1945 while serving with the 12th (Yorkshire) Parachute Battalion, initially as its second-in-command and then as its commanding officer.

 He became Commander of the 5th Parachute Brigade in 1946, then serving in Palestine during the Palestine Emergency, of the Airborne Forces Depot in 1948 and of the 16th Independent Parachute Brigade in 1950.

 He was Chief of Staff of I (British) Corps from 1955, General Officer Commanding II Corps from 1956 and then Deputy Director, Staff Duties at the War Office from 1957.
 He went on to be General Officer Commanding and Director of Operations Cyprus District in 1958, Director of Infantry in 1960 and General Officer Commanding I (British) Corps in 1962.
 His last appointments were as General Officer Commanding-in-Chief at Southern Command in 1964 and Commander in Chief of Allied Forces Northern Europe from 1967 until his retirement in 1969.